webbuilders-group/silverstripe-kapost-bridge/docs/custom-types.md

 }
 ```

 That should be it, you should now have a new custom object that can have it's content delivered from Kapost.
+Make sure that you store the ``kapost_post_id`` key under the ``custom_fields`` key in the KapostResource object's ``KapostRefID`` field this is displayed and linked in the audit system.

 #### Conversion History Records
 In your custom object if you want conversion history tracking you based on our example you must call ``KapostResource->createConversionHistory($destinationID)`` to create the version record.
 So we need to create a new class and define this method on our ``KapostResource`` class.